 Most lemon cookies also tend to be crispy and crumbly.
-I have anything against those cookies, but I want a cookie that I can really sink my teeth into.
+I have nothing against those cookies, but I want a cookie that I can really sink my teeth into.
 These soft and chewy lemon cookies are certainly that.

 It seems like my friends are evenly split between chocolate lovers and lemon lovers when it comes to dessert.
 On one side are those folks who crave dark, rich, earthy, dense chocolate.

 On the other side are those folks who desire bright and sunny lemon treats.
 Their eyes light up when they see lemon bars.
 They start salivating at the idea of lemon meringue pie.

 When I mentioned these soft and chewy lemon cookies, these friends immediately clamored for the recipe.
 If you love lemon, this one is for you!

 Secret Ingredient for Soft, Chewy Cookies